sobirjonovme/watchlist/README.md

 # Watchlist

-A REST API for a movie-watching platform inspired by IMDB.
+A REST API for a movie-watching platform inspired by IMDB.<br>
 Link for Live Demo: [WatchList](https://watchlistapi.pythonanywhere.com/)

 ## Introduction